Grade Appeal Policy

 The Academic Review Committee will make a determination on the appeal and notify the student in writing of its decision prior to the first day of classes of the semester commencing after the filing of the appeal.
 The decision of the Academic Review Committee shall be the final decision of the college.

-Students who attended County College of Morris in the past with poor academic records and who wish to return to the college without being penalized for a long-standing poor record may declare academic bankruptcy for all courses taken during their initial attendance at the college.
+Students who attended County College of Morris in the past with poor academic records and who wish to return to the college without being penalized for a long-standing poor record may declare academic forgiveness for all courses taken during their initial attendance at the college.

-Students may declare academic bankruptcy if there is a five-year interim between the time they took their last course and the time they have been readmitted into the college.
+Students may declare academic forgiveness if there is a five-year interim between the time they took their last course and the time they have been readmitted into the college.

-When students declare academic bankruptcy, all courses taken during their first affiliation with the college will be included.
+When students declare academic forgiveness, all courses taken during their first affiliation with the college will be included.
 Selecting only certain courses is not permitted.
-Also, there is no minimum number of credits required before a student is eligible to declare academic bankruptcy.
+Also, there is no minimum number of credits required before a student is eligible to declare academic forgiveness.
 Students will have one opportunity to take advantage of this policy.
 Students interested in further information should contact the Office of Records and Registration.